varffs/folder2json/README.md

 Use
 ---

-Simply add files to the data folder in the and then call the index.php file.
+Simply add files to the 'data' sub-folder and then request the index.php file.

 Credit
 ------

-Inspired by an old project called sketchBox whose author I cannot find again, outs to you tho...
+Inspired by an old project called sketchBox whose author I cannot find again :{, outs to you tho...